fabiozorze/FLASK_DASH/frontend/README.md

 # TODO List - FLASK_DASH Project

 ## I am still working on the QR code display, I have to:

-  - Check with Fabio If I can change the primary Key from Email to ID
-  - Implement the function when user clicks on Cancel it deletes the user from DB
-  - Study the layout for improvements
+  [x ] Check with Fabio If I can change the primary Key from Email to ID [x ] Implement the function when user clicks on Cancel it deletes the user from DB [ ] Study the layout for improvements
+  [ x] I have implemented the responsiveness function [ ] ATM I do not know for which device break point I have designed I need to check it.